-If I say VPN provider, what do you think? there is a lot of free VPN provider out there, but come to think of it, a Virtual Private Network won’t save you from the problem you are running from, because as long as you are online you are not fully protected (that’s just the bitter truth.)
+There is a lot of free VPN provider, and paid one as well.
+But come to think of it, a Virtual Private Network won’t save you from the internet privacy, because as long as you are online you are not fully protected (that’s just the bitter truth.)

 A Virtual Private Network is good, I know, you can change your location to that of a different country in order to access some of the content, and features that are not available in your country, it works.
 I use it, and I also recommend it.